gaganmarvel/Sales-IMS-ETG/README.md

 1. Used 2 JSON files to store data.
 2. product.json is used for data on products.
 3. sales.json is used for data on purchase details.
-4. New product can be added to the inventory.
+4. New inventory can be created/added.
-5. The products details can be displayed.
-6. Removal of specific product can be done.
-7. Search of specific product can be done.
-8. Update of specific product can be done.
-9. Purchasing of product can be done.
+5. Purchase of products can be done.
-10. Bill is generated.
-11. Purchase history can be viewed.

 There are 5 attributes per product:
 1. Product ID